-Currently there are about 520 undergraduates in four batches following general degree with Computer Science, general degree with ICT and special degree in Computer Science.
+Currently there are about 520 undergraduates in four batches following a general degree with Computer Science, general degree with ICT and a special degree in Computer Science.
+During the first two years, students are given a strong foundation in core Computer Science concepts.
+In the third year, the focus shifts to hands-on learning and industryaligned experiences, while the fourth year delves into advanced concepts in Computer Science.

 Teaching methods involve a combination of lectures, tutorials, group work and practical work.
 The tutorials are provided in all years of the study programs.
-At the first year, most practical work is carried out in supervised laboratories with academic staff on hand to offer assistance.
+At the first year, most of the practical work is carried out in supervised laboratories with academic staff on hand to offer assistance.
 In the more senior years, most of the practical work is carried out independently with consulting assistance available at specified times.
-At the University of Sri Jayewardenepura, we are dedicated to the education and development of leaders in the computing industry.
+At the University of Sri Jayewardenepura, we are dedicated to uplift the education and development of leaders in the computing industry.